MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/manage-creation-of-groups.md

   - Teams Service Administrator: Teams Admin center, Azure AD

-  - User Management Administrator: Microsoft 365 Admin center, Azure AD
+  - User Management Administrator: Microsoft 365 Admin center, Yammer, Azure AD

 If you're a member of one of these roles, you can create Office 365 Groups for restricted users, and then assign the user as the owner of the group.
+Users that have this role are able to create connected groups in Yammer, regardless of any PowerShell settings that prevent creation.

 ## Licensing requirements